PART 32: FREQUENT FLYERS

 “Things are confusing enough already,” Isabella sighed in agreement.

 “I’m already lost,” Tim admitted, speaking up for the first time.
-“I mean, why are we here anyway, since you guys indicated nothing came of this discussion the first time??”
+“I mean, why are we here anyway, since you past guys said nothing came of this after you got back?”

 “Because while nothing came of it when I was Isabella,” Luci explained, “that doesn’t mean that talking now won’t trigger a revelation a little ways along in our present, which our counterparts wouldn’t have known, having already returned to the past.”